astridx/meinblog/sik/r/firebase-tutorial/index.md

 ---
-title: "A visual Firebase Tutorial"
+title: 'A visual Firebase Tutorial'
-description: "A short visual Firebase tutorial should help you to create your first Firebase application that can be used with any web framework/library such as React, Angular or Vue ..."
+description: 'A short visual Firebase tutorial should help you to create your first Firebase application that can be used with any web framework/library such as React, Angular or Vue ...'
-date: "2018-12-07T07:52:46+02:00"
+date: '2018-12-07T07:52:46+02:00'
-categories: ["React", "Firebase"]
+categories: ['React', 'Firebase']
-keywords: ["firebase tutorial", "firebase authentication", "firebase cloud firestore", "firestore", "firebase realtime database", "firebase hosting"]
+keywords:
+  [
+    'firebase tutorial',
+    'firebase authentication',
+    'firebase cloud firestore',
+    'firestore',
+    'firebase realtime database',
+    'firebase hosting',
+  ]
-hashtags: ["#100DaysOfCode", "#Firebase"]
+hashtags: ['#100DaysOfCode', '#Firebase']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />